-I did not expect to see slam dunk support for my arguments in the New York Times.
-But opening the Times last weekend, I read a high-profile story with the clickbait of “dog park sex” in the title.
-It concerns three writers—a mathematician, philosophy instructor, and journalist—who set out to discredit what they call “grievance studies”—which is roughly a mash-up of identity politics and cultural studies jargon, with special animus for the idea that intellectual standpoints and contexts matter in debates about truth and meaning.
+I did not expect slam dunk support from the New York Times.
+But opening it last weekend, I read a high-profile story with the clickbait of “dog park sex”.
+It concerns three writers—a mathematician, philosophy instructor, and journalist—who sought to discredit what they term “grievance studies.”
+By this they mean a mash-up of identity politics and cultural studies jargon, and they have special animus for the idea that intellectual standpoints and contexts matter in debates about truth and meaning.

-It is easy to predict two morals that some people will draw from the hilarity: First, that “grievance studies” and/or “identity politics” and/or “postmodern theory”—not in their most questionable exemplars but their structural essences—fall somewhere between the pathetic and the contemptible.
-Second, that “adults in the room” concerned for standards should ratchet up their policing of valid vs. illegitimate scholarship.
-The authors support both moves when they call for “separating knowledge-producing disciplines and scholars from those generating constructivist sophistry.”
+It is easy to predict two morals that many will draw from this hilarity: First, that “grievance studies” and/or “identity politics” and/or “postmodern theory”—not their most questionable exemplars but their structural essences—fall somewhere between the pathetic and the contemptible.
+Second, that “adults in the room” concerned for standards must ratchet up their policing of valid vs. illegitimate scholarship.
+The authors support both these moves.
+They call for “separating knowledge-producing disciplines and scholars from those generating constructivist sophistry.”

-The path of least resistance for such policing does not include interrupting a logic of quantification along a “refereed or not” continuum; more likely are intensified bean-counting strategies to specify which refereed journals should weigh more than others.
-Never mind that the spectrum of “quality or not” is probably wide across the range of articles in most of these duped journals.
+The path of least resistance for such policing will surely not include interrupting the logic of quantification along a “refereed or not” continuum.
+Far more likely is intensified bean-counting to quantify which refereed journals should weigh more than others.
+Never mind that the spectrum of “quality or not” is wide across the range of articles that appear in the journals that were duped.

-If my predictions prove true, the two aspects of this hoax that actually have some potential value—dramatizing the frequent disconnect between “refereed” and “worthwhile,” and underlining how a logic of publish or perish and the mania to count articles (not solely from “grievance studies” but from all scholarly areas!) distorts the university’s mission—will have catalyzed moves in precisely the wrong, counterproductive, direction.
-(In fact, during the time I have been drafting this essay, a thoughtful op-ed has appeared in the Times making related points.)
+If my predictions prove true, the two aspects of this hoax that actually have potential value—dramatizing the disconnect between the refereed and the valuable, and underlining how a logic of “publish or perish” plus a mania for counting articles (not solely from “grievance studies” but from all fields) distorts the university’s mission—will have catalyzed moves in precisely the wrong, counterproductive, direction.
+(During the time I was drafting this essay, a thoughtful op-ed appeared in the Times making related points.)

-Stated another way, we could add another vector to the various independent variables I suggested in my last post, alongside the vectors that stress how merely being “refereed” tells us extremely little about quality.
+Stated another way, we could add two more vectors—”grievance studies or not” and “frivolous arguments with fake evidence or not—to the set of independent variables that I suggested in my last post.
+This extends my argument about the ways that merely being refereed tells us little about quality.